nathanfdev/deskpro/README.txt

 # Quick Guide to Installing DeskPRO v4               #
 ######################################################

+1. Extract the DeskPRO files to your web server
+2. Make sure the /data folder is writable by the server
-1. Create a new MySQL database.
+3. Create a new MySQL database.
-2. Copy /config.new.php to /config.php
+4. Copy /config.new.php to /config.php
-3. Edit /config.php with a text editor and insert your database details near the top.
+5. Edit /config.php with a text editor and insert your database details near the top.
-4. Open DeskPRO in your web browser and the install wizard will start.
+6. Open DeskPRO in your web browser and the install wizard will start.
-5. Schedule a cron tasks (linux) or a scheduled task (windows) to run cron.php every minute
+7. Schedule a cron tasks (linux) or a scheduled task (windows) to run cron.php every minute

 Done!